“Who is your target audience?” This is the first question every company that is ready to engage a Spanish-speaking audience should ask itself.

 Each country has its own variations, slang, idioms, colloquial expressions, and regionalisms.
 This means that when translating to Spanish for the United States, we set regionalism aside and propose neutral generic terms and expressions.

-US Spanish has a lot of similarities with US English.
+Spanish in USA has a lot of similarities with American English.
 For example, the use of English capitalization is accepted.
 US Spanish also uses a period as a decimal separator and a comma as thousand separators.
 The American units of measurement are used for US Spanish as well, and dates are written in the same format: mm/dd/yy.

 In conclusion: this is a good general-purpose type of Spanish recommended if your main focus is on Spanish speakers living in the US.